 Because payment terms on individual contracts vary widely, professional services firms need great flexibility in how they do billing.
 Payment terms generally fall under two headings:

-Billing for time & materials contracts
+What is Billing for time & materials contracts?

 Here, the client agrees to pay for the time spent and expenses incurred in doing the agreed work.
 Professional services billing relies on time and expense tracking systems to collect the effort and expenses for client authorization.
 It makes sense for time and expenses to be collected with the same system.